 5. Memory Game

 Make 2 sets of ghosts.
-Place numbered sides down on the table.
+Place ghosts numbered sides down on the table.
 Turn over 2 ghosts at a time.
 When a match is found, place the matching ghosts in the tree.